tidymodels/extratests/tests/testthat/_snaps/parsnip-survival-censoring-weights.md

       .censoring_weights_graf(cox_model, lung_left)
     Condition
       Error in `.censoring_weights_graf()`:
       !
-For this usage, the allowed censoring type is right.
+For this usage, the allowed censoring type is "right".

 ---